-The Columbia University Graduate School of Architecture, Planning and Preservation (Columbia GSAPP) is pleased to announce the creation of the Onera Prize for Historic Preservation.
+The Columbia University Graduate School of Architecture, Planning and Preservation (Columbia GSAPP) is pleased to announce the third annual Onera Prize for Historic Preservation.
 Created in 2018, the Prize is generously funded through the Onera Foundation, and is awarded annually at the culmination of the spring semester.

-The Onera Prize for Historic Preservation will be awarded to a graduating student or a team of up to 2 graduating students from Columbia GSAPP’s M.S.
+The Onera Prize for Historic Preservation will be awarded to either a graduating student or a team of up to 2 graduating students from Columbia GSAPP’s M.S.
 Program in Historic Preservation.
 The intention of the Prize is to provide an opportunity to conduct a project that tests new preservation theories in practice.
-Selected through a proposal review, the prize will be awarded to the student whose project shows unique ambition, creativity and passion, and whose proposal is most likely to make a an impact in advancing preservation as a form of contemporary cultural production.
+Selected through a proposal review, the prize will be awarded to the project which shows unique ambition, creativity and passion, and is most likely to make an impact in advancing preservation as a form of contemporary cultural production.

-Please deliver two printed copies of your application to the Historic Preservation Office at 413 Avery Hall by 10:00 AM on Friday, April 20, 2018.
+Your application is due to the Historic Preservation Office by 12:00 PM on Friday, April 14, 2023.
 The application must consist of the following five items:

 The application should begin by stating the nature of the proposed project and then explain to the Selection Committee what you intend to do.
 It should include not only the activities that you plan to undertake but also how they will be accomplished, by whom, where, and when.
 It should also indicate why you want to do this project.

 Be sure to address explicitly the three points in the above paragraph: (1) project description, (2) project rationale, and (3) expected outcomes.
 These three topics may be used as sub-titles in organizing your text.
 Proposals which provide a clear description of the proposed project and goals will be prioritized.
-The selection committee will comprise members of the Columbia University faculty.
+The selection committee will be comprised of faculty of the Historic Preservation program.

 Living Above the Street: Stewarding New York City’s Historic Built Environment Towards Flood Resilience